nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Dealing with corrupted data files

    1. Add `"p"` to a `"phone"` field in data file.
 Expected: The person with the `"p"` in `"phone"` field is lost.
-The rest of the contact still exists.
+The rest of the contacts still exist in the contact list.

    2. Add a new field `"newField" : "newField"` to a person.
 Expected: The person with the new field is lost.
-The rest of the contact still exists.
+The rest of the contacts still exist in the contact list.

    3. Remove `"remark"` field from a person.
 Expected: The person with the missing `"remark"` field is lost.
-The rest of the contact still exists.
+The rest of the contacts still exist in the contact list.

    4. Add a `","` to the `"remark"` field of a person.
 Expected: The file data format is invalid.
 All data is lost.
 The app starts on clean slate.